kubecost/openshift-helm-chart/README.md

 #### Prerequisites:

 - You have created a Grafana Cloud account & You have permissions to create Grafana Cloud API keys
-- Add required service account for grafana-agent to `hostmount-anyuid` SCC:
+- Add required service account for grafana-agent to `hostmount-65532` SCC:

-`oc adm policy add-scc-to-user hostmount-anyuid system:serviceaccount:kubecost:grafana-agent`
+`oc adm policy add-scc-to-user hostmount-65532 system:serviceaccount:kubecost:grafana-agent`

 #### Installation: